aws-samples/aws-control-tower-controls-cdk/README.md

-# Deploy and manage AWS Control Tower controls by using AWS CDK and CloudFormation
+# Deploy and manage AWS Control Tower controls by using AWS CDK and AWS CloudFormation

 - [AWS Prescriptive Guidance](#aws-prescriptive-guidance)